 What if my loan servicer won’t work with me?

 The quality of federal student loan servicing can be pretty low.
 Their customer service representatives are underpaid and poorly trained to help people navigate their federal loans.
 Unfortunately, you are stuck working with them.

-However, there are a couple tricks that you can use to make sure things go as smoothly as possible.
+However, there are a couple of tricks that you can use to make sure things go as smoothly as possible.
 First, do your homework before calling.
-Research the plan you want, and investigate questions that you have.
+Research the plan you want and investigate the questions that you have.
 Second, if you are not getting the help you want from the person you are talking to, call back again later.
-Within each federal loan servicer office, there are good people and there are bad people.
-If you get the chance to talk to someone who is very helpful, try to get their information so that you can directly contact them next time you have an issue or question.
+Within each federal loan servicer office, there are good people, and there are bad people.
+If you get the chance to talk to someone very helpful, try to get their information so that you can directly contact them next time you have an issue or question.

 What if my loans are already delinquent or in default?